Radio Londres: Origin and purpose

 In 1940, the BBC opened its studio to the first members of the resistance who fled France's occupation by Germany.
 Radio Londres was born and would become the daily appointment of the French people for four years.
 It opened its transmission with : "Ici Londres !
 Les Français parlent aux Français..." ("This is London!
-The French speaking to the French..."), now a very famous quote in France.
+The French speak to the French..."), now a very famous quote in France.
 It was the voice of Free French Forces under Charles de Gaulle, who, on 18 June 1940, made his famous Appeal of 18 June, inviting his compatriots to resist and rise against the occupation.

 By means of broadcasts from Britain, the French Resistance found a voice that could be heard on the continent, serving to counter the Nazi propaganda broadcasts of Radio Paris and Radio-Vichy.
 Realising the negative effect that it had on their occupation, the Germans quickly prohibited listening to Radio Londres.
 Radio Londres also encouraged rising up against the occupation, including De Gaulle's calls to empty the streets of Paris for one hour, demonstrations, and the preparation of D-Day, or the V for Victory campaign, involving drawing a V sign on walls as an act of subversion.
 It also sent coded messages to the French resistance (see below).

 Breaking with the formal style of the French radio stations, some young announcers (Jacques Duchesne, Jean Oberlé, Pierre Bourdan, Maurice Schumann and Pierre Dac) changed the tone with personal messages, sketches, songs, jokes and comic advertising.